Scalable solution to crossed random effects model with random slopes: Results

 \section{Results}

-We would compare the time required for maximum likelihood estimation by ``lmer" (function to fit crossed random effects models in the R package ``lme4'') \cite{lme4} with our methods.
+We compare the time required for maximum likelihood estimation by ``lmer'' \cite{lme4} with our methods.
 We also illustrate the empirical consistency of our methods using simulations.
-Finally, we implement our method on Stitch FIx data and compare the results with the OLS fit and crossed random effects model with random intercepts implemented by ~\cite{ghos:hast:owen:2021}.
+Finally, we implement our method on MovieLens data and Stitch Fix data, and compare the results with the OLS fit and the crossed random effects model with random intercepts implemented by ~\cite{ghos:hast:owen:2021}.